galaxyproject/training-material/topics/statistics/tutorials/loris_model/tutorial.md

 > <comment-title>PyCaret Model Comparison Tool</comment-title>
 >
-> The PyCaret Model Comparison tool described in this tutorial is only available at:
+> The PyCaret Model Comparison tool described in this tutorial is only available (for now) at:
 > [Cancer-Galaxy](https://cancer.usegalaxy.org)
 >
 > Galaxy-ML tools > PyCaret Model Comparison
 >
+> As soon as it gets incorporated to the main galaxy project, this tutorial will be updated.
 {:  .comment}

 Using a comprehensive dataset of patients treated with immune checkpoint blockade (ICB) and non-ICB-treated patients across 18 solid tumor types, we will develop LORIS (logistic regression-based immunotherapy-response score).
 The goal is to accurately predict patient responses to the treatment.